juspay/hyper-sdk-cordova/README.md

 hyperSDKRef.initiate(JSON.stringify(completePayload), hyperSDKCallback);
 ```

+Initiate payload - All payload ref is available at [HyperSDK initiate](https://developer.juspay.in/v2.0/docs/initiate-payload).

 ### Process

 To serve dynamically changing requirements for the payments ecosystem HyperSDK uses a JS engine to improve user experience and enable faster iterations.